Power Automate (Flow) integration

 2. Click Create new personal API key.
 Copy this key for later use.

-3. Sign in to your Power Automate account and click Settings > Connections.
+3. Sign in to your Power Automate account and click Data > Connections on the left sidebar.

 4. In the search field on the right, type JungleMail and click on the app that appears in the search results.